New Study Highlights Patterns and Causes of Student Suicides in India

 Addressing the Critical Issue of Student Mental Health

 A recent study has brought to light the alarming issue of student suicides, a significant public health concern globally, including in India.
-This research, which analyses newspaper articles from four leading Indian newspapers, delves into the patterns and indicators associated with student suicides.
+The new report published in Early Intervention in Psychiatry, analyses newspaper articles from four leading Indian newspapers, and delves into the patterns and indicators associated with student suicides.

 Led by Dr Sucharita Maji (Assistant Professor, Indian Institute of Technology Dhanbad) and Dr Gerald Jordan, the study acknowledges the limitations of relying solely on newspaper reports, as not all suicides are reported, and the complexity of suicide may not be fully captured.
 However, in the absence of comprehensive data, these reports provide valuable insights into the prevalent causes and trends.